 The useful comparison isn't just membership cost versus zero.
 It's the membership versus the current cost of fragmented care: copays, deductibles, urgent care visits, unnecessary ER trips, the time spent coordinating specialists yourself, and the harder-to-quantify cost of issues caught late.

-If you want to discuss the specifics
+If you want to talk about your household